yannickjemmely/Mida/README.md

 Furthermore, Mida is free and open source.

-**This is a work in progress project (the API is not fully implemented, the NPM module is not published).<br>
+**This is a work in progress project, the API is not fully implemented, the NPM module is not published.<br>
 Please create an issue for questions.**

 ## Disclaimer